Kurento/kurento/source/glossary.rst

         A JavaScript client side API taking advantage of HTML5 multimedia features for writing clients that interact easy and naturally with KAS.

+    Maven
+        `Maven <http://maven.apache.org/>`_ is a build automation tool used primarily for Java projects.

     Media Plane
         In the traditional :wikipedia:`3GPP Mobile Carrier Media Framework